jhudson8/art/README.md

 3 questions to answer to see if this movie is not worth your time:

-1. Do you agree that the value of art is solely based on a shared belief that others will associate the same value as you do in the future?
+1. Do you agree that the value of art is solely based on a shared belief that others will associate the same value as you do in the future and that, if a movie were produced featuring this art, value would be created from nothing?

 2. Do you agree that there would be a greater chance of the value of this picture being realized because the movie is suggesting a specific but reasonable value at each milestone so that a large number of people can agree?